 Medical Complications After Stroke

-Next you’ll learn about potential medical complications after stroke.
-Some are primary complications that are the direct result of a stroke while others are secondary complications caused by the effects of a stroke.
+Because of the impact a stroke can have on the brain and body, survivors may experience medical complications.
+Some are primary complications arising as a direct result of stroke, while others are secondary complications caused by the effects of stroke.

-Here are some of the most common medical complications after stroke:
+Here are some of the most common medical complications that may occur after stroke:

 Bedsores

-Bedsores are pressure ulcers that develop when there is prolonged pressure on areas of the body due to decreased mobility.
-They often happen during longer hospital stays, and they are unfortunately very common in stroke survivors.
-You can help prevent bedsores by re-positioning the body every couple hours.
+Bedsores, also known as pressure ulcers, may develop when there is prolonged pressure on certain areas of the body due to decreased mobility.
+Pressure ulcers often develop during longer hospital stays and in those who are unable to get out of bed.
+Although they are unfortunately very common among stroke survivors, bedsores can be prevented by re-positioning the body every few hours.

 Incontinence

-Stroke can affect your ability to control your bladder and/or bowel movements, which is a condition known as incontinence.
+A stroke can affect the ability to control the bladder and/or bowel movements, a condition known as incontinence.
 It can vary in severity, causing difficulties such as light leaking or complete loss of control.
+Bowel and/or bladder retraining programs may help address incontinence.

 Learn more about incontinence after stroke »